ThomasBakaysaJr/LNTest/readme.md

 Change your directory to */.lightning*, if the directory doesn’t exist create it.

 ```
-mkdir ~/.lightning #if the directory doesn’t exist
+mkdir ~\.lightning #if the directory doesn’t exist
-cd ~/.lightning
+cd ~\.lightning
 ```

 Here we create the configuration file for lighting.

 ```
 nano lightning.conf